JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 </tldr>

 > _Kotlin UI DSL_ was formerly known as _Kotlin UI DSL **Version 2**_.
+>
-> _Kotlin UI DSL **Version 1**_ was deprecated starting from 2021.3 and has been removed from the newest platform versions.
+> _Kotlin UI DSL **Version 1**_ was deprecated starting from 2021.3, and its API was gradually reduced.
+> Since 2025.1 its usage is considered an error.
 >
 > For simplicity, _Kotlin UI DSL **Version 2**_ is now just _Kotlin UI DSL_.